 Just as Wichita State University is passionately student-focused, so are the initiatives the WSU Foundation has identified as our most urgent funding priorities.
 If you are considering a gift to Wichita State, we encourage you to learn more about the impact these initiatives will have on student success.

-When the W. Frank Barton School of Business moves to its new home in 2022, Clinton Hall will become available for a new purpose bringing together 16 student services currently housed in 10 buildings spread across campus.
+Now that the Barton School of Business has moved to its new home, Clinton Hall is available for a new purpose, bringing together 17 student services currently housed in 10 buildings spread across campus.

 We hope you consider how your gift can make a difference in bringing these services together for our students, staff, and the university.